SkyPeople Fruit Juice Moves Into Finance

 The boom of large trading market across the country has contributed to the increased flow of vegetables and fruit from south to north and west to east and promoted the country's commercialization of agricultural products.

-SkyPeople's three year forecast is far more modest, with the revenue split with a financial management company receiving about 30%, still, around $20 million USD over three years, with a five million diluted share base, isn't exactly peanuts!:
+SkyPeople's three-year forecast is far more modest, with the revenue split with a financial management company receiving about 30%, still, around $20 million USD over three years, with a five million diluted share base, isn't exactly peanuts!:

 We estimate that the China Agricultural Commodity Trading Center could generate commodities trading volume of RMB 100 billion and revenue of RMB 100 million over the next three years," commented Hongke Xue, Chief Executive Officer of SkyPeople.
 "Instead of a traditional trading model for agricultural products, our trading center will utilize an e-commerce business model which we envision will draw major commercial traffic and market share to the platform.

-The E-Commerce side of the business will be developed by a company 'Quangoutong', which has been acquired from SkyPeople 'Holdings' (not Fruit Juice Inc'), as this company already has the relevant financial permissions to conduct this sort of business in China.
+The e-commerce side of the business will be developed by a company 'Quangoutong,' which has been acquired from SkyPeople 'Holdings' (not Fruit Juice Inc'), as this company already has the relevant financial permissions to conduct this sort of business in China.

 Quangoutong owns certain permits and licenses from local governments in China to conduct certain on-line financial service businesses in China.